CoasterGallery.com

 Arlington, Texas

-Six Flags Over Texas had the world's first log flume ride and the first Mine Train coaster.
+Six Flags Over Texas is home to the world's first log flume ride and the first Mine Train coaster.
 The 300-foot tall Oil Derrick observation tower opened in 1969.
 One of the two original Intamin Freefall rides opened here in 1982.
-Just two coasters have left the park:

 Batman The Ride